cajuncoding/FlurlGraphQL/README.md

 ## Performance with System.Text.Json vs Newtonsoft.Json
-The System.Text.Json processing with Json transformation strategy is now **~10X faster** than the original Newtonsoft.Json processing.
+The `System.Text.Json` processing with the new Json transformation strategy is now **~10X faster** than the original `Newtonsoft.Json` processing in my tests; your results will vary and may be higher.

-And the newly optimized Newtonsoft.Json processing with new Json transformation strategy (vs Converter) also now benchmarks **~2X faster**.
+And the newly optimized `Newtonsoft.Json` processing with new Json transformation strategy (vs Converter in original implementation) also now benchmarks **~2X faster**; a suprising benefit.

 The following Benchmarks were run using .NET 6.
-As one might assume older versions of .NET are slower while newer versions are even faster.
+And, as one might assume newer versions are likely even faster.
-For example, .NET 4.6.1 is quite slow compared to .NET 6, however .NET 8 is noticeably faster.
+For example, .NET 4.6.1 is quite slow compared to .NET 6, and .NET 8 is noticeably faster.

     // * Benchmark.NET Summary using .NET 6 *